 A. It differs in several ways.

 First, the sample types we typically use (red blood cells or dried blood spots versus whole plasma or plasma phospholipids).
 Each of these sample types has a unique fatty acid profile, so you cannot compare the EPA+DHA level in RBCs to the EPA+DHA level in plasma, or in plasma phospholipids – the numbers will be quite different, even from the same lab.
 So regardless of which lab you choose to work with, you should always order the same type of test if you want to be able to track trends in the same patient over time.
-We focus on RBC and whole blood (dried blood spot) analyses because from either one we can provide our branded metric, the HS-Omega-3 Index®, and because these provide the best reflection of tissue omega-3 fatty acid status.
-In addition, there is considerably more day-to-day variation in the plasma tests than in the RBC – (or whole blood) – based tests.
-However, for research purposes, OmegaQuant can and does analyze any sample type based on the client’s needs and sample types available.
+We focus on RBC and whole blood (dried blood spot) analyses because from either one we can provide the Omega-3 Index.
+These metrics provide the best reflection of tissue omega-3 fatty acid status.
+In addition, there is considerably more day-to-day variation in the plasma tests than in the RBC – (or whole blood) – based tests, and an acute load of omega-3 fatty acids (from fish or capsules) will significantly perturb the plasma-based markers but not the RBCs.
+Nevertheless, for research purposes, OmegaQuant can and does analyze any sample type based on the client’s needs and sample types available.

 B. The uniqueness of the specific method we use

-Second, even if you order the RBC-based assay from two different labs, there is no guarantee whatever that you’ll get the same answer.
+Second, even if you order the RBC-based assay from two different labs, there is no guarantee that you’ll get the same answer.
 That’s a big problem.
 The reason is that, unlike serum cholesterol or glucose or calcium, there is no standardized method (i.e., internationally recognized gold standard) to which all labs must peg their assays.
 There is no standard test material to which all labs are required to conform.
 So your EPA+DHA, for example, might be 6.7% in Lab A and 5.2% in Lab B. Which one is “right?”
 We don’t know what “right” is because there is no formal standard.
-At OmegaQuant, the specific method we use has more research behind it than any other commercially-available test and many more studies will be published in the coming years.
-A significant advantage of the HS-Omega-3 Index test is the ability to correlate it to clinical outcomes from major epidemiological and interventions studies (see below for “Research behind the test”)
+However, obtaining the Omega-3 Index from OmegaQuant guarantees you a metric that has been accepted in over 100 research publications over the last 9 years, making it the most published of all the commercially-available methods.
+A significant advantage of the Omega-3 Index test is the ability to correlate it to clinical outcomes from major epidemiological and interventions studies (see below for “Research behind the test”)

 C. The number of fatty acids reported in the profile

-In addition to the HS-Omega-3 Index, we also provide, at no additional charge, a complete fatty acid profile including 4 omega-3 fatty acids, 7 omega-6 fatty acids, 4 monounsaturated fatty acids, 6 saturated fatty acids, 3 groups of trans fatty acids, 5 composites (group sums), and 2 ratios (see below).
+In addition to the Omega-3 Index, we also provide, at no additional charge, a complete fatty acid profile including 4 omega-3 fatty acids, 7 omega-6 fatty acids, 4 monounsaturated fatty acids, 6 saturated fatty acids, 3 groups of trans fatty acids, 5 composites (group sums), and 2 ratios (see below).
 Other ratios or groups of fatty acids can be calculated from these.
 But beyond these 26 fatty acids, there are still others (very minor components) that can be detected in both RBCs and in whole blood, and some labs will report these as well.
 It is our view at OmegaQuant that it is possible to provide too much information, and hence we draw the line at these 26, and in many respects, even this is more than can practically be addressed.
 We provide them as a courtesy to those clients who want to know.
 Sometimes “less is more” and we believe that applies here.
+Having said that, we are happy to modify our standard protocol for investigators interested in more obscure fatty acids that are not routinely measured (e.g., odd chain fatty acids).

 D. The ratios included in the profile

 As noted above, we provide two fatty acid ratios: the omega-6/omega-3 and AA/EPA.
-Although we include these values, we believe that the HS-Omega-3 Index is, by far, the single most important (and actionable) component of our report.
-These other fatty acids and ratios are provided as a courtesy and because some practitioners find them useful.
-We would suggest that for the dried blood spot assay, the omega-6/omega-3 ratio should be 4.6 or less, and the AA/EPA ratio should be 9 or less.
-For the red blood cell assay, the omega-6/omega-3 ratio should be 2.6 or less, and the AA/EPA ratio should be 15 or less.
+Although we include these values, we believe that the Omega-3 Index is, by far, the single most important (and actionable) component of our report.
+These ratios are provided as a courtesy and because some practitioners find them useful.
+We would suggest that for the dried blood spot assay, the omega-6/omega-3 ratio that would correspond to an Omega-3 Index of >8% would be 3.5 or less, and for the AA/EPA ratio, the target should be 9 or less.
+For the red blood cell assay, the target omega-6/omega-3 ratio should be 2.6 or less, and the AA/EPA ratio should be 15 or less.

 E. The use of “reference” or “normal” ranges